 The GSGA introduced real-time scoring for four of its major championships via its web site.
 The USGA permitted golf clubs to offer their members the option of posting scores via the Internet.
 This is available to GSGA members at www.gsga.org if their club has approved this posting option.

 The GSGA joined with other Georgia golf organizations to fund a public relations lobby forum, the Georgia Allied Golf Council.
 This group monitors legislation that may affect the state’s golf industry.
 GSGA began providing GSGA/GHIN membership cards to individual members in the January-February issue of Golf Georgia.
 The GSGA implemented a Handicap Index revision e-mail option, with more than 20,000 individual members enrolling in its first year.

 GSGA unveiled Online Registration via its web site for entry into its competitions.
 Over 70 percent of GSGA competitors used the feature during the inaugural season.

-Martha Kirouac (right), GSGA’s Senior Director of Course Rating and Member Services, captained the U.S. Curtis Cup team to victory over Great Britain and Ireland at Formby Golf Club in England.
+Martha Kirouac (right), GSGA’s former Executive Director and member of the Georgia Golf Hall of Fame, captained the U.S. Curtis Cup team to victory over Great Britain and Ireland at Formby Golf Club in England.

 Georgia captured its first national team title at the USGA Women’s State Team Championship.
 Captained by Pat Clarke of Sea Island, the team of Kyu Ri Ban of Duluth, Laura Coble of Augusta and Jean Reynolds of Newnan won by two strokes over Alabama.
 Coble finished second in the individual race.